soniah/blog/content/posts/2009-11-19-cygwin-zsh-zsh-compinit-insecure-directories.md

   - Shell
   - Zsh
 ---
-Using cygwin under Windows, I&#8217;ve setup my shell as zsh by editing the launch script:
+Using cygwin under Windows, I've setup my shell as zsh by editing the launch script:

 <!--more-->